jstansfield0/HMP2Data/README.md

 The development version can be installed from this repository [https://github.com/jstansfield0/HMP2Data](https://github.com/jstansfield0/HMP2Data) using `r BiocStyle::CRANpkg("devtools")`.
 Install the package using the command `devtools::install_github("jstansfield0/HMP2Data")`.

-The stable version is available at the dozmorovlab GitHub repository [https://github.com/dozmorovlab/HMP2Data](https://github.com/dozmorovlab/HMP2Data) and can be installed using the command `devtools::install_github("dozmorovlab/HMP2Data")`.
+%The stable version is available at the dozmorovlab GitHub repository [https://github.com/dozmorovlab/HMP2Data](https://github.com/dozmorovlab/HMP2Data) and can be installed using the command `devtools::install_github("dozmorovlab/HMP2Data")`.

 ## Usage example